Business Sign-off & Approvals for Jira Cloud

 Broader workflow-oriented overview for Jira Cloud approvals.

-Focus on the non-disruptive rollout angle.
+Focus on the non-disruptive rollout approach.